uvcyclotron/repokaka/design.md

 	+ Report results

 The different subprograms are independent, and can be run parallely in different threads.
 This architectural design also grants us flexibility to add more features by simply adding more subprograms in the future.
-The bot will need access to the code before it has been pushed to mainline, and thus, we intend it to run locally on the developer’s machine.
-The bot can be triggered on post-commit hook, and can smartly decide if it should run analysis or not (eg: if it is a very small commit, it can decide not to run the analysis).
-When it does run, after the analysis is done, it posts results to a text file in the same directory.
-After this, the developer can use this text for use in code-reviews, and later, in release-notes.
- We plan to use 3rd party tools where possible, like [JaCoCo][link_jacoco] for code-coverage,  and, [GumTree][link_gumtree] for code-duplicates search.
+Bot can smartly decide if it should run analysis or not (eg: if it is a very small commit, it can decide not to run the analysis).
+We also plan to use 3rd party tools where possible, for example [JaCoCo][link_jacoco] for code-coverage analysis, and, [GumTree][link_gumtree] for code-duplicates search.